 I had just pumped my tyre up.
-When I disconnected the foot pump, I noticed that some air was escaping.
+When I disconnected the foot pump, I noticed air was escaping.
 I placed my finger over the end of the valve and could hear the change in noise (from the escaping air).
 On closer inspection, I found that the valve was leaking.

 This article applies to most wheels (or things) that are filled under pressure via a valve stem and a Schrader type valve… I.e. Cars, vans, trucks, motorcycles, wheelbarrows, bicycles, bikes, refrigeration, air conditioning systems, etc, etc.

 Be careful with tyres… A tyre is a pressurised container.
 Any damage, or incorrect repair can cause a sudden loss of air which could be dangerous at speed (a blowout).
 Therefore please take care (any work you may carry out is at your own risk).

 It’s easy to change a wheel valve core (with the aid of a valve tool).
 Sometimes it can be a bit stiff to undo, but this is usually when the valve cap has gone missing…